 - NT – $2,697

 What tiers of health insurance cover hip replacements?

-Joint reconstructions must be covered on an unrestricted basis on Bronze, Silver, and Gold health insurance policies according to the hospital cover tier system which was launched in April 2019.
-Joint reconstructions may also be covered on certain Basic Plus policies, as they are not a minimum requirement of the Basic tier but insurers may choose to offer cover for them on a restricted or unrestricted basis.
+Joint reconstructions must be covered on an unrestricted basis on Bronze, Silver, and Gold health insurance policies, according to the hospital cover tier system.
+Joint reconstructions may also be covered on certain Basic Plus policies (as they are not a minimum requirement of the Basic tier), but insurers may choose to offer cover for them on a restricted or unrestricted basis.

 That being said, while cover for joint reconstructions is mandatory on most health insurance policies, excesses, cover limits, and maximum payable benefits may vary significantly by policy and product tier.
 You can compare health insurance policies with Canstar.